Fibromyalgia is a condition that causes pain at specific points on the body, stiffness, and fatigue.

 How is fibromyalgia diagnosed?

 There is no lab test to diagnose fibromyalgia.
 Instead, your healthcare provider will take your health history and examine your joints and muscles.
 Certain criteria are used when diagnosing fibromyalgia.
 Symptoms need to be present for at least 3 months.
 Tests may be done to rule out other conditions with similar symptoms.
-Then, together you can design a plan to help you manage your symptoms.
+Then you and your provider can design a plan to help you manage your symptoms.

 How is fibromyalgia treated?

-Several medications are approved to treat fibromyalgia.
+Several medicines are approved to treat fibromyalgia.
 Two were originally made to treat depression.
 They are duloxetine, and milnacipran.
 A third, called pregaballin, was developed to treat nerve pain.
 Certain medicines used to treat depression have been helpful with fibromyalgia.
-Other medications include pain relievers such as acetaminophen or stronger narcotics.
+Other medicines include pain relievers such as acetaminophen or stronger opioids.
 These may be prescribed short term.

 Getting enough sleep, regular exercise, and eating a healthy diet can help manage symptoms.
-Cognitive behavioral therapy (a form of psychotherapy) can be helpful for fibromyalgia.
+A form of talk therapy called cognitive behavioral therapy can be helpful for fibromyalgia.
 Some people find alternative treatments such as massage, chiropractic treatments, biofeedback, or acupuncture also help with symptoms.